10 steps to fill out the FAFSA

 Receive your financial aid award letter

-After your school receives your information, it sends you a letter announcing you how much aid you’re eligible to receive for that period.
+After your school receives your information, it sends you a financial aid award letter that explains how much funding you’re eligible to receive for that period.
 When you receive your award letter depends on when you apply and how your school’s financial aid office works.
-Typically, you’ll get it anywhere between the winter before your courses begin to just before you start classes — sometimes after, if you’re applying for the spring semester as a first-time student.
+Typically, you’ll get it anywhere between the winter before your courses begin to right before you start classes — sometimes after, if you’re applying for the spring semester as a first-time student.

 Select which type of aid you want to accept, starting with the financing options that you don’t have to pay off — grants, scholarships and work-study.
 When it comes to accepting loans, look at federal student loans before state or local government loans.
 Consider saving private student loans for when you’ve run out of federal funding.